steveculshaw/brindlewoodbay/README.md

 Winnie is left in the house alone, as Krystal & Atsidi try to catch her as she runs off.<br>
 Krystal is a dead-eye with her catapult, knocking her out.<br>
-Searching Winnie finds Caroline Greenleaf's diary, about a week in the future, there are 3 days blanked out ...<br>
+Searching Winnie finds Caroline Greenleaf's diary ...<br>

+* **CLUE:** diary has in about a week in the future, there are 3 days blanked out

 Krystal frisks the unconscious woman ... but the police arrive!
 Brett Anderson & Matt Evers<br>
 Winnie is ignored, but sadly Krystal fluffs it badly ...<br>

 The neighbour turns up saying we attacked her ... and then trades fisticuffs with Krystal<br>

-Krystal & Atsidi both end up "Under Suspicion"<br>"
+Krystal (in cell 3) & Atsidi both end up "Under Suspicion"<br>"

 Whilst in the clear, Winnie does a thorough search, and finds ...

 * **CLUE:** a folded up piece of paper ... unfolded its a series of dance steps

+She turns round and there is a cat-headed man, who touches her ... and she finds herself in "a sunlit corn maze" ...<br>
+And goes through a door into a dark empty house ... the Stockton farm house ... and there something else luring here!<br>
+The office window is unlocked, so she slips out and away.<br>

 ## All Clues